zhao-lingfeng/zhao-lingfeng.github.io/_pages/about.md

 permalink: /about/
 ---

-I am currently a Master's student at Kyushu Institute of Technology in Japan.
+I am Zhao Lingfeng, a Master's student at Kyushu Institute of Technology, Japan.
-My research focuses on pose estimation, human activity recognition, and the application of large language models (LLMs) in healthcare AI.
+My research focuses on human activity recognition using pose estimation and large language models (LLMs).